NIH Issues Advisory On Human Leptospirosis - UrduPoint

 NIH Issues Advisory On Human Leptospirosis

-The National Institute of Health (NIH) issued awareness and communication alert for Human Leptospirosis on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Nov, 2023) The National Institute of Health (NIH) issued awareness and communication alert for Human Leptospirosis on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Nov, 2023) The National Institute of Health (NIH) has issued an awareness and communication alert for Human Leptospirosis.

 According to NIH's Centre for Disease Control, the objective of this advisory is to alert and facilitate the health authorities and other stakeholders for ensuring early detection, timely management and laboratory detection of Leptospirosis cases.